rodmcnew/tabular-sarsa-js/README.md

          );

     /*
-     * Take the action inside the environment find out how rewarding
+     * Take the action inside the environment find out how
-     * the action was
+     * rewarding the action was.
      */
     lastReward = environment.takeAction(action);
 }